Tillman Hall at Clemson University

 Tillman Hall is the most famous building on the Clemson University campus.
 The 3-story brick building with a clock tower is located on a hill overlooking Bowman Field.
 Tillman Hall is currently the home of the College of Education.

 Connected to Tillman Hall is the Tillman Auditorium, a 755-seat auditorium that formerly was a campus chapel named Memorial Chapel.
 Tillman Auditorium is used primarily for lectures and seminars, small concerts, pageants and dances.

-The building was named after Benjamin Tillman, a staunch opponent of civil rights, and is under proposal to be renamed to its original name, the Main Building, commonly called “Old Main”.
-On June 12, 2020 the proposal was sent to the SC State legislature to rename the building, pending a two thirds majority vote in both the state House and Senate.
+The building was named after Benjamin Tillman, a staunch opponent of civil rights.
+This has resulted proposals to rename Tillman Hall to its original name, the Main Building, commonly called “Old Main”.

 History

 Tillman Hall was nationally registered as part of Clemson University Historic District I. It is one of the few remaining buildings from Clemson University's original campus.

 Tillman Hall was designed by Bruce and Morgan, who also designed several other famous college buildings in the south to include Samford Hall at Auburn University and Tech Tower at Georgia Tech.
 The building was built in 1893 using the labor of convicts.
 A fire destroyed all but the exterior walls in 1894.
 Bruce and Morgan oversaw the subsequent renovation that was completed in 1895.
 Tillman Hall was originally called the Main Building or Agricultural Hall.
 The building featured the first library, many classrooms and laboratories, and a chapel.

 The original clock in Main Building was built by the Seth Thomas Clock Company and installed in 1906.
 The clock tower was modernized in 1985, and the old clock was placed into storage.
 The Western Carolina Chapter of the National Association of Watch and Clock Collectors (NAWCC) became aware of the existence of the old clock in 2005 and worked with members of Clemson's College of Engineering to restore it.
 The old Tillman tower clock is on display in the Fluor Daniel Building on campus.

 On June 12, 2020, Clemson University trustees publicly requested permission from the state legislature to change the name of Tillman Hall back to its original name, the Main building.
 “Pitchfork” Ben Tillman was a governor and U.S. senator who used virulent racism to dominate South Carolina politics after Reconstruction.
 The board also voted to rename the university's honor college.